hanzelpeter/dispmanx_vnc/README.md

 Build with "make"

-Building requires tha the following is installed: libvncserver-dev, libconfig++-dev and g++ 4.7 or newer.
+Building requires that the following is installed: libvncserver-dev, libconfig++-dev and g++ 4.7 or newer.

 Features
 --------